whizzml/examples/automl/automl-script/readme.md

 In this case, some steps of the process will be bypassed.
 The script won't generate neither a new `OptiML`, unsupervised model nor a **Recursive Feature Selection** execution.

-## FAQ
-### Why can't I see, in the scripts inputs in the BigML's dashboard, dropdowns menus to select the dataset, script, etc?
-All the input parameters of these scripts are optional.
-So, they use a **string** input type instead a `dataset-id` input type, `execution-id` input type, etc. Using a **string** input type we can provide a **default empty value** if the user don't want to pass one input.